Liberals to extend Iraq mission until battle for Mosul ends

-Liberal government is expected to extend Canada’s mission in Iraq in the coming days, as it waits for the battle of Mosul to end.
+The Liberal government is expected to extend Canada’s mission in Iraq in the coming days as it waits for the battle of Mosul to end.

-The current mission was launched last year and saw the government withdraw Canadian fighter jets from the U.S.-led bombing campaign against the Islamic State of Iraq and the Levant, while tripling the number of special forces in northern Iraq.
+The current mission, launched last year, saw the government withdraw Canadian fighter jets from the U.S.-led bombing campaign against the Islamic State of Iraq and the Levant, but triple the number of special forces soldiers in northern Iraq.

+It also added a helicopter detachment to transport and resupply those soldiers as well as a 50-person intelligence unit, and kept two surveillance planes and a refuelling aircraft in the region.

-That mission was set to expire next week, but sources tell The Canadian Press that it will be extended several months without any changes.
+The mission was set to expire next week, but sources tell The Canadian Press that the government is looking at an extension of several months without any changes.

 They say Canada remains committed to helping Iraq get back on its feet, but the country’s exact needs won’t be known until ISIL is defeated in Mosul.